JanFriske/Figura-KI---Figura-AI/README.md

 ---

 Join us on this exciting journey to build a sophisticated and versatile artificial intelligence system.
 Your contributions are invaluable in shaping the future of Figura AI!

-**Repository´s Wiki Page**

-Also check out the wiki page of this repository.
-There you can find more information about the concept of Figura-AI.